animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 So I stayed in the woods in the freezing snow all day and night; "Tao"/"God" told me I had to stay there for a week; "Tao"/"God" contradictorily told me that my mom was dead, or dying, or might die.

 > [!WARNING]
-> As I was doing this, somebody named Tayler, who formerly lived in Texas, was being kidnapped by her bald Jewish husband to New Orleans.
+> As I was doing this, somebody named Tayler, who formerly lived in Texas, was being kidnapped by her bald Jewish husband of one year to New Orleans.

 #### Baptism